Las Vegas courthouse shooting

-Details
+Shooting

 Around 8 a.m., the gunman pulled a Mossberg 500 shotgun from underneath his black coat and started firing indiscriminately from outside the security areas where visitors pass through metal detectors and x-ray machines.
 Seven federal marshals returned fire and chased the shooter from the courthouse.
 As he fled, Wicks was shot in the head and died on the sidewalk in front of the Fifth Street School, a historic school that had been converted into an office building.
 Witnesses said about 20 shots were fired over several minutes.
 Authorities said Wicks was the only gunman involved in the shooting.

 Wicks had filed a complaint against the Social Security Administration in 2008 regarding a reduction to his benefit.
 After Wicks relocated from California to a Las Vegas retirement home, his Social Security benefit was reduced by $317.
 Social Security Administration attorneys claimed the payments were reduced because, as a Nevada resident, Wicks was no longer entitled to a (state-funded) supplement he received while living in California.
 However, in his complaint, Wicks claimed the reduction was because he was an African American, although he cited no evidence to support the claim.
 Wicks wrote, "It's all about race.
 I am not a fool."
 Wicks failed to follow the Social Security system's appeals process, and a judge threw out the case in September 2009.

-The nine-floor courthouse hosted offices for U.S. Senators Harry Reid and John Ensign.
+The nine-floor courthouse hosted offices for US Senators Harry Reid and John Ensign.
 Neither senator received any credible threats before the shooting.
 Shortly after the shooting, a man named Nicholas Gramenos recorded a video from few blocks away during the shooting.
 The clip was posted on the video-sharing site YouTube under his username, "NickyFlips".
 Several gunshots can be heard in the video, but the shooting itself was not visible.
 Hours after the shooting, some local television stations falsely reported multiple gunmen were still at large, leading to the evacuations of several commercial areas surrounding the courthouse.
 Several media outlets reported conflicting, erroneous information in the hours immediately following the shooting.
 The Associated Press first reported at least two federal marshals were shot, and the Las Vegas Sun reported "two or three federal marshals" were wounded.
 The Las Vegas Review-Journal initially reported two FBI agents were shot.